gurusha01/HandWritten_Expression_Evaluation/README.md

 ## The neural net architecture
 The architecture is a CNN(convolutioal network) consisting  of four hidden convolutional layers with ReLU activation and three max-pooling layers followed by a softmax output layer.
-The networks is trained over a dataset of digits and the four arithmetic symbols containting around 4800 training images.
+The networks is trained over a dataset of digits and the four arithmetic symbols containting around 4800 training images which were increased to 9600 after augmentation done by Augly, Python library by Facebook.
 Find the dataset [here](https://www.kaggle.com/clarencezhao/handwritten-math-symbol-dataset).

 ## Approach